-I firmly believe that technology can help make the world a bit better.
-Just think of new methods of analysis and investigation in cancer screening, which help to defeat this disease.
+I firmly believe that technology can help make the world a little better.
+Just think of new methods of analysis and investigation in cancer screening that help defeat this disease.

-And there are many small businesses that use using a lot of optimism technology to implement exciting ideas.
-During my last visit to Berlin last year, I visited, for example, the WALK AGAIN Center in Berlin for robot- and computer-assisted rehabilitation.
-Toll is also CUCULA eV, a model project that teaches fledged basic knowledge in craftsmanship and design and prepares them for their education or profession with a linked education program.
+And there are many small businesses that use technology with great optimism to implement exciting ideas.
+Last year in Berlin, for example, I visited the WALK AGAIN Center in Berlin for robot and computer-assisted rehabilitation.
+Also great is CUCULA eV, a model project that teaches refugees the basics of craftsmanship and design and prepares them for their education or profession with a coupled educational program.

 How can small companies be successful, given the big competition?

 This is actually quite simple.
-And then in the implementation but again not how many things.
-For a business idea to become a successful company, it is primarily 3 that needs things:
+And then again not in the implementation, how many things.
+For a business idea to become a successful business, 3 needs things first and foremost:

 - A company must be focused on its mission It needs a goal that can consist, for example, of helping other people create products.
 What is important is that the company stands for something.
 Facebook, for example, has a very simple goal: to bring people together.

-- A company has to build a community The way it communicates its brand is now more important than ever before.
-Therefore, companies need a sense that the common cause is greater than themselves.
-Companies must take their responsibility seriously for their business.
+- A company has to build a community The way its brand communicates is more important today than ever before.
+As a result, businesses need a sense that the common cause is greater than themselves.
+Businesses must take their responsibility for their business seriously.

 - Businesses need to communicate who they are Authency is so important in business life, and this is even more so for corporate brands.
 Companies need to understand how their mission looks and what their community is holding together to be perceived as authentic.
 Today, businesses are also more exposed than before, communication is faster, so more communication is necessary.
 Purpose drives success!